neurobagel/documentation/docs/data_prep.md

 ## General requirements for the phenotypic TSV

+### All datasets

+A valid dataset for Neurobagel **must** include a TSV file that describes participant attributes.
-- The TSV must contain a minimum of two columns: at least one column must contain subject IDs, and at least one column must describe demographic or other phenotypic information (for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md)).
+The TSV must contain a minimum of two columns: at least one column must contain subject IDs, and at least one column must describe demographic or other phenotypic information (for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md)).

+### Datasets with imaging (BIDS) data

+If a dataset has imaging data in [BIDS](https://bids-specification.readthedocs.io/en/stable/) format, Neurobagel **additionally** requires that:

-- If the dataset has a corresponding BIDS directory (i.e., imaging data), at least one column in the TSV must contain subject IDs that match the names of [BIDS subject subdirectories](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure).
+- At least one column in the phenotypic TSV contains subject IDs that match the names of [BIDS subject subdirectories](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure).
+Note that subject IDs are case-sensitive.
-Further, the IDs in this column must be _the same or a superset_ of the subject labels in the BIDS directory.
-That is, Neurobagel does not currently allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV.
+- The subjects in the phenotypic TSV must be the same or a superset of subjects found in the BIDS directory.
+Neurobagel does not currently allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV.

-## Accepted forms of tabular data
+## Examples of valid phenotypic TSVs

-Depending on your dataset, your tabular data may represent one or more of the following:
+Depending on your dataset, your tabular data may look like one of the following:

 ### A BIDS `participants.tsv` file